Free Shipping on ALL Orders to Lower 48 States!!

 Proper Usage of Door Mats

-You’ve now determined areas of potential hazards, and know about door mats that are constructed properly, but if you do not use them properly, you could end up causing a bigger problem than the ones you are attempting to remedy.
-Here are few tips to ensure you are properly using your door mats: Always make sure the door mats never interfere with the opening and closing of the entrances and exits.
+You’ve now determined areas of potential hazards and know about door mats that are constructed properly.
+You may have found the perfect doormat, but if you do not take proper care of them, you could end up causing a bigger problem than the ones you are attempting to remedy.
+Here are a few tips to ensure you are properly using your door mats: Always make sure the door mats never interfere with the opening and closing of a front door or exit.
+Having a large mat is essential if you have double doors.
 If possible, opt for door mats with beveled edges to further reduce the potential risk for tripping.
 Be sure to use the correct door mats for the job.
 Certain types of mats should be used outdoors and indoors.
 Make sure your mat backing grips your flooring.

 Door mats can have different backings that make them slip resistant on different types of flooring; for instance some door mats have cleated backings for use on carpeted surfaces.
 The proper use of door mats not only creates a welcoming look for your business and home, it dramatically reduces the amount of dirt tracked into your establishment and reduces the risk of slip and fall injuries.
 You should select door mats based on your interior and exterior door mat needs, potential hazards, and amount of foot traffic.
 Door mats are available in numerous different size, color, and material options, so see for yourself by checking out our wide selection of quality door mats today!